-Use plastic grocery store bags to make snowball bows for gifts!
+Use plastic grocery store bags to make DIY snowball pom-poms for gifts!

 Again wrap it up with kraft apper and tie a super simple knotted bow with a scrap peice of fabric!
 It doesn’t get any easier than that.

 How do you usually wrap gifts?
-Do you DIY it?
-Use things from around the house?
-Use kraft paper?
+Share your creative gift wrapping ideas in the comments.
 I’d love to hear…